Updated July 2020

 What Is Firmware?

 Firmware is the software that makes hardware do what the manufacturer intended it to do.
-It is what tells your Wi-Fi, your Bluetooth, your video card, and the other hardware elements that make your software “tick” what to do.
+It is what tells your Wi-Fi, Bluetooth, video card, and the other hardware elements that make your software “tick” what to do.

 You could say it is the firmware that allows the hardware to speak to the operating system.

-Firmware is stored on the Read Only Memory (ROM) of the device, which holds data permanently, even when the device is switched off.
+Firmware is stored on the Read-Only Memory (ROM) of the device, which holds data permanently, even when the device is switched off.

-Why Do You Need To Update Firmware?
+Why Do You Need To Update Android TV Firmware?

-Updating your firmware may allow your TV box to do new things that the manufacturer has developed, without you actually having to update your hardware.
+Updating your firmware may allow your TV box to do new things that the manufacturer has developed, without you having to update your hardware.

 Firmware updates will also usually improve the performance of your device, so you will get faster streaming and better image quality.